ORNL-RSEI/SMDemoBioref/PreventativeMaintenance.md

 #### Boiler Maintenance

-Process engineers would routinely perform and log maintenace activities on the Biorefinery's boilers (Fulton & Lattner).
+Process engineers would routinely perform and log maintenance activities on the Biorefinery's boilers (Fulton & Lattner).
 This preventative maintenance was performed when the Biorefinery was not in campaign operation.
 Data: [PM05.csv](PM/PM05.csv)

 *Summary Table*